domax/email-bridge/README.md

 ### Git Bundle Mode ###

 This mode is about using [git-bundle] command.
+This is recommended mode, b/c it allows to keep 2 directories as compatible as possible.

 In case if you select to use Git bundles to transfer changes from one side to another you may turn off the application attachment zipping feature, because Git bundles are packed already.
 Just specify `email.attach.gzip = false` in your configuration file.
-Though, if you don't - it will work w/o problems.
+Though, if you don't - it should work w/o problems.

 Below are most typical cases you may deal with.